sowens32/tempsensor/readme.txt

 - contains arduino code for sending temperature readings with the DHT22

 node_modules
-- all downloaded node modules
+- all downloaded node modules through terminal
-- see package.json for dependencies
+- see package.json for dependencies - used npm install

 public
 - HTML, CSS, and script file